Laundering & Fabric Care

 - Before first use, wash flannel bedding with 1 cup of white vinegar instead of laundry detergent or add 1 cup of white vinegar into the rinse cycle to help reduce pilling (and prevent future pilling!)

-- Use lukewarm water and a lower dryer setting.
+- Use cold wash and a lower dryer setting.

 - Do not bleach.